-The GSRNOD21 expedition represents a major landmark in the In 1976, Ocean Management Incorporated (OMI; USA, Canada, history of seabed nodule mining.
-Not only did it combine innovative Germany, Japan), assessed the performance of several different technical trials of a pre-prototype seabed nodule collector vehicle types of nodule collection technology and determined that a in the CCZ with extensive environmental monitoring, but it also cutter-blade-scraper and a hydraulic design showed the most promise.
-When the OMI team returned to the CCZ two years later, benefitted from a great deal of scientific talent and technology thanks to its collaboration with the independent MANGAN 2021 they achieved a collection rate of 40 tons/hr and were able to raise expedition.
-This collaboration also ensured a high degree of around 800 tons of nodules from a depth of 5,250 m to a surface transparency, both scientific and in its communication with vessel that towed the collector vehicle.
-The longest continuous duration of operation was 54 hours, followed by periods of 33 hours stakeholders and the general public. and 15 hours [17].
+The GSRNOD21 expedition represents a landmark in the history of seabed nodule mining.
+Not only did it combine innovative technical trials of a pre-prototype seabed nodule collector vehicle in the CCZ with extensive environmental monitoring, but it also benefitted from a great deal of scientific talent and technology thanks to its collaboration with the independent MANGAN 2021 expedition.
+This collaboration also ensured a high degree of transparency, both scientific and in its communication with stakeholders and the general public.